 What types of plants do deer eat?

 One of the favorite kinds of food for deer is vegetables.
 They like fresh vegetables with green leaves.
-That’s why deer eat pumpkin plants.
-They also want to eat the pumpkin and its flowers.
+That’s why deer eat pumpkin plants and its flowers.

 They are basically attracted to pumpkin because of its good taste, pleasant smell, and vivid orange color.
 Deer don’t like to eat goldenrod, Norway spruce, and birdsfoot trefoil because the leaves are not soft and leafy.
 They also found the taste unpleasant.